The following are the 17 poisonous plants for a dog:

 Members of the Lilium spp. are considered to be highly toxic to dogs.
-The poisonous component has not yet been identified.
+Although, the poisonous component has not yet been identified.
 However, it is clear that with ingestions of very small amounts of this plant, severe kidney damage could result.

 Ingestion of Cannabis sativa by pets can result in depression of the central nervous system and incoordination.
 As well as vomiting, diarrhea, drooling, increased heart rate, and even seizures and coma.

 All parts of Cycas Revoluta are poisonous, but the seeds or “nuts” contain the largest amount of toxin.
-The ingestion of just one seed can result in very serious effects.
-They include vomiting, diarrhea, depression, seizures and liver failure.
+However, the ingestion of just one seed can result in very serious effects.
+Including vomiting, diarrhea, depression, seizures and liver failure.

 The bulb portions of Tulipa spp. contain toxins that can cause intense gastrointestinal irritation, drooling, loss of appetite, depression of the central nervous system, convulsions, and cardiac abnormalities.

 Members of the Rhododenron spp. contain substances known as grayantoxins.
 They can produce vomiting, drooling, diarrhea, weakness, and depression of the central nervous system in pets.
 Severe azalea poisoning could ultimately lead to coma and death from cardiovascular collapse.

 All parts of Nerium oleander are toxic.
 As they contain cardiac glycosides that have the potential to cause serious effects.
 Including gastrointestinal tract irritation, abnormal heart function, hypothermia and even death.